restcountries/restcountries/README.md

 * [ ] Solve many issues reported in the GitHub page for original countries
 * [ ] Add Chinese, Taiwanese and Hongkonian

+# Contributing
+Any help is welcome! just the file that fits better and I will replicate the changes to the other files.
+This project uses the `countries.min.json` file

 # API Endpoints

 Below are described the REST endpoints available that you can use to search for countries